 Student or parent appeals regarding a student's placement in a DAEP should be addressed in accordance with policy FNG(LOCAL).
-A copy of this policy may be obtained from the principal's office, the campus behavior coordinator's office, the central administration office, or through Policy On Line at the following address: https://pol.tasb.org/home/index/609
+A copy of this policy may be obtained from the principal's office, the campus behavior coordinator's office, the central administration office.

-Appeals shall begin with the campus administrator.
+Appeals shall begin at Level One with the campus principal.